Rs 6 bln allocated to acquire land for Ring Road project

 He said that over Rs 160 billion has been distributed among 13 million families under the Prime Minister Ehsaas Kafaalat Program to provide them financial assistance during COVID-19 pandemic.

-He said it was the largest relief package in the national history.
+He said it is the largest relief package in the national history.

 Replying to a question about the fake degree holder pilots, the minister said that a total of 219 pilots have been grounded so far out of which 191 pilots have been suspended by issuing show cause notices while 28 have been sacked.

-He was of the view that the present government was cleaning the mess of the previous governments as these pilots were neither recruited by this government nor they were tested for licence issuance during the period.
+He was of the view that the present government is cleaning the mess of the previous governments as these pilots were neither recruited by this government nor they were tested for license issuance during the period.

 Sarwar said the domestic air operations had been fully restored, adding, the luggage limit has also been increased from 50 kg to 73 kg.
 After the restrictions on PIA in different countries, we have arranged charter flights for overseas, he added.